chanakadrathnayaka/Node-Express-TypeScript-template/README.md

 Application starts with watch mode on.

 ### `yarn build`
-Application build package is created.
+Application build package is created in `./dist` folder.

 ### `postbuild`
 The current script depends on linux's `cp` (copy) command.